-This icicle ornament with pipe cleaners and beads is an easy Christmas craft for toddlers and preschoolers to make to hang on the Christmas tree.
+This easy icicle ornament is made with pipe cleaners and beads is an easy Christmas craft for toddlers and preschoolers to make for the Christmas tree.
 It’s also a great activity to help kids strengthen their fine-motor skills.

 With Christmas drawing nearer, and the days getting busier, you’ll love the simplicity of the beautiful but simple icicle ornaments that we made today.

 It’s a lovely sensory experience, and often they’ll stop to talk about the particulars of a bead they’ve found: the colour, the shape, how shiny it etc. So even though our icicles are a very simple Christmas craft, it still presents lots of opportunities for learning.